Thank you for taking the time to visit. My name is Stacey and I am a very proud Army wife of a medically retired soldier.

 New York City, all the way.
 As I said above, NYC is something I have always dreamed about.
 Unfortunately, my husband has not. haha

 My mother-in-law took me to NYC for the first time ever close to Christmas when my husband was deployed.
-Being there in a city decorated in lights with all of the Christmas windows, Broadway shows and sights and sounds of the city?
-I was HOOKED.
+Being there in a city decorated in lights with all of the Christmas windows, Broadway shows, and sights and sounds of the city 0 – I fell in love.

 Part of me would love to move there, while part of me is afraid it would lose its magic for me if I did.